Code-Institute-Submissions/Valyx-Oasis_v2.0_SepResub/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -  https://valyx.github.io/Oasis_v2.0/
+The live link can be found here -  https://valyx.github.io/Oasis_v2.0/ The link the the repository can be found here - https://github.com/Valyx/Oasis_v2.0

 ## Bugs:
     For some reson my code works perfectly (the code regarding the table's overflow on smaller devices) when i'm testing it on the debbuging tool but it doesn't seem to work one amireponsive website/when i access it from my phone.
 The code was updated to github and should be using the latest verion on external websites as well but for some reason it doesn't appear to work.
 I will add an image as proof of the fact that during the testing the code was working fine (see below):